DaveCThompson/HUE9000/docs/CSS_MODULE_REFERENCE.md

     *   **All pixel values in this file have been converted to `rem`** (except for explicit `1px` lines) to support responsive scaling.

 ### `_side-panels.css`
-Styles the slide-out left and right panels.
+Styles the slide-out info panel.
 *   **Core Responsibilities:**
-    *   Defines the appearance of the compact vertical bar (`.compact-view`) and the expanded panel content (`.expanded-view`).
+    *   Defines the appearance of the compact vertical bar (`.compact-view`) for desktop and the expanded panel content (`.expanded-view`).
-    *   Manages the `transform` applied to `.app-wrapper` when a panel is open.
+    *   Manages the `transform` applied to `.app-wrapper` when a panel is open on desktop.
+    *   Is adapted by `_mobile.css` to make the panel a full-screen overlay that slides in from the right.
     *   **All pixel values in this file have been converted to `rem`** (except for explicit `1px` lines) to support responsive scaling.

 ### `_panel-bezel.css`